-Aluminum suppliers are companies that produce basic aluminum shapes like sheets, rods and plates for purchase by metalworking and manufacturing companies.
-Aluminum is a very popular material for the production of all kinds of industrial, commercial and consumer products.
-It is light-weight, inexpensive compared to many other metals and features many favorable physical properties.
+Aluminum suppliers produce basic aluminum shapes like sheets, rods, and plates for purchase by metalworking and manufacturing companies.
+Aluminum is a very popular material for the production of all kinds of industrial, commercial, and consumer products.
+It is lightweight, inexpensive compared to many other metals, and features many favorable physical properties.